imbatista/OpenMRS-SQL-DATASET-QUERY/README.md

 # OpenMRS-SQL-DATASET-QUERY
-A lot of Dataset created in MYSQL for OpenMRS Reporting Module
+These are SQL datasets created based on my experience implementing OpenMRS

 This Git containt the followers SQL Script: